surfer1225/ImgurServiceApp/README.md

 Once you have checkout your project in your IDE, simply run "sbt start" to run the application or click the "run" button in Intellij IDE

+# Run the Application in Docker
+Simply run the following command, edit the version number as you wish
+- docker build -t imgur_service_app:v1 .
+- docker run -it -p 9000:9000 imgur_service_app:v1

 # Test the application
 simply run "sbt test" to run all unit tests and integration tests